 We All Need To Be Air Aware.

-You can also ride for FREE on Ozone Alert Days
+Ride the Bus for FREE on Ozone Alert Days!

 Ozone Alert Days

 When weather conditions are predicted to be just right for a high ozone day, an Ozone Alert will be issued.
 Ozone Alerts will be issued the day before the Ozone Alert Day, so that you can plan your ozone-friendly actions for the next day to keep ozone levels low.

 Actions for an Ozone Alert Day to Keep Ozone Levels Low

 Share a ride, wialk or bike

 Refuel in the evening

 Drive less - postpone errands and take your lunch to work